+1. Authority.

-- 1. Authority. - a.
+- a.
 This Ordinance is adopted under the authority granted by XXXXX. - 2.
 Relationship to Other Standards. - a.
 This Ordinance does not abrogate, annul, or otherwise interfere with any easement, covenant, and/or other private agreements. - b.
 Where the standards of this Ordinance impose a greater restriction than required by other ordinances, regulations, resolutions, rules, easements, covenants, or agreements, the provision of this Ordinance must apply. - c.
-The standards of this Ordinance must take precedence over those of other codes, ordinances, regulations, and standards that may be in conflict with this Ordinance.
-Additions or Alterations for the purpose of complying with other codes, ordinances, regulations, and standards are still subject to review by this Ordinance. - d.
-All development activity must comply with relevant Federal and State laws and regulations.
-Where there is a direct conflict between this Ordinance and the standards of a Federal or State Law, Federal or State Law supersedes the standards of this Ordinance.
+Where standards conflict, the standards of this Ordinance must take precedence over those of other codes, ordinances, regulations, and standards that may be in conflict with this Ordinance.
+Additions or Alterations for the purpose of complying with other codes, ordinances, regulations, and standards are still subject to review by this Ordinance.
+This